leckieje/fair_weather_cyclists/README.md

 # Fair_Weather_Cyclists

 *Is there a link between Citi Bike ridership and weather conditions?
-Does everyone hate riding in the rain? tl;dr Yes*
+Does everyone hate riding in the rain?*

 <p align="center">
   <img width="650" src="https://github.com/leckieje/fair_weather_cyclists/blob/main/images/rider_in_the_rain.jpg">